In this article

 DEFINITION

-Expense reimbursement is the practice of businesses repaying employees for the charges they incur on behalf of the company.
-Travel costs, meals, office supplies, and professional training are just a few of the business expenses that employees tend to seek reimbursement for.
+Expense reimbursement is the practice of repaying employees for any business expenses they incur on behalf of your company.
+Businesses commonly reimburse expenses like travel costs, meals, office supplies, professional training, and other business expenses.

-As a business owner, it’s a good idea to get a handle on how expense reimbursement programs work and create your own employee expense reimbursement policy so you can keep spending under control within your company.
+As a business owner, it’s a good idea to get a handle on how expense reimbursement programs work—not just because some state and local laws require employee expense reimbursement, but because it can help you keep spending under control.

-In this article, we’ll take a deep dive into the topic of expense reimbursements, with examples, strategies, and alternatives that you can apply to your business immediately.
+In this article, we’ll take a deep dive into the topic of expense reimbursements, with examples, strategies, and alternatives that you can apply to your business today.

 What is expense reimbursement?

-Employee expense reimbursement is exactly what it sounds like: the process of an employer reimbursing an employee for any work-related expenses they paid for with their personal funds.
+Employee expense reimbursement is exactly what it sounds like: the process of reimbursing an employee for work-related expenses they paid for with their personal funds.

-In other words, it’s a payment you make to your employees to compensate them for any out-of-pocket expenses they incur while carrying out their job duties.
-Typically, this will be a dollar-for-dollar match, which can be added to an employee’s regular paycheck or as a separate payment via either check or direct deposit.
+In other words, it’s a payment you make to your employees to repay them for any out-of-pocket expenses they cover while carrying out their job duties.
+Typically, this will be a dollar-for-dollar match, which you can either add to an employee’s regular paycheck or issue as a separate payment via check or ACH direct deposit.

 The importance of employee expense reimbursement

-Technically speaking, at the federal level, employers aren’t required to reimburse employees for business expenses unless those expenses drop an employee’s wages below the federal minimum wage.
-However, some states and even particular cities have their own employee reimbursement laws.
+Technically speaking, at the federal level, employers aren’t required to reimburse employee business expenses unless those expenses drop an employee’s wages below the federal minimum wage.
+However, some states and even certain cities have their own employee reimbursement laws.

 Regardless of whether you’re legally required to do so, if you don’t reimburse your employees for legitimate expenses they incur as a part of their job, you risk: